 Taken as a complete package, it’s clear that Sass is very much focused on helping developers create more advanced CSS.
 And equally importantly, making that CSS simple to manage and maintain.

-CSS, and Sass preprocessors in general, offer those quality of life improvements all developers and web designers dream of but never get to implement.
+CSS, and Sass preprocessors in general, offer those quality-of-life improvements all developers and web designers dream of but never get to implement.
 The golden rule of using Sass should be seen in the context of ‘don’t repeat yourself’.

 There’s a reason this is a long-established software engineering principle that is often advocated: make efficient code with minimal repetition and reuse code wherever possible.